microsoft/pxt-arcade/docs/courses/csintro1/intro/variable-math.md

 A variable points to a container that can store data.
 We have previously used variable names for sprites (for example, ``||variables:mySprite||``).
 Variables act like an address, and allow us to store, retrieve, and update data.
 For the examples in the [Sprites](/courses/csintro1/intro/sprites
 ) lesson, the variable ``||variables:mySprite||`` allowed us to interact with the sprite in our game.
 The word "variable" also means change.
 We can update the values our variable point to, such as updating the ``||variables:mySprite||`` variable to point to a completely different sprite.

 Variables are used extensively in code.
 Variables allow code to be written in a generic way, and allow for easier reuse of our code.
-Math equations, like `X = 2Y`, provide familiar examples in the use of variables that apply to code by assigning know values to variables to calculate unknown variable values.
+Math equations, like `X = 2Y`, provide familiar examples in the use of variables that apply to code by assigning known values to variables to calculate unknown variable values.

 If we know `Y = 3` we can calculate `X` from our equation.
 Later on, `Y` can have a different value, like `Y = 7`.
 We can reuse the equation, `X = 2Y`, for both values of `Y`.
 This way, the value of `X` will change alongside the value of `Y`.